I was very sorry to hear today of the death of

 The director Gill Scott

-Lace Market Theatre cast discussed the themes of the play at length and I watched
+and the Lace Market Theatre cast discussed the themes of the play at length and I watched

 the acclaimed film The Woodsman (Kevin Bacon) and read several